dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T770: Immigrants often work hard to improve their lives.
+### T770: Immigrants are motivated to succeed and improve lives.

 |Support|
 |---|